 It’s important not to assume that nothing has changed in your plan and renew it blindly.
 Carriers come and go year after year, and benefits and costs change.
 Take advantage of the online tools, as well as any local help you can receive.

 Forty-five days is not a large window to have to secure benefits.
 Last year 11.4 million people selected or re-enrolled in a plan during the Open Enrollment Period.
-That is an average of 253,000 people a day.
-Don’t wait until right before the deadline to enroll, or you might delay the start of your coverage in 2020.
+Don’t wait until right before the deadline to enroll, or you might delay the start of your coverage in 2021.

 Don’t wait another day.
 Check it out now.